sanjam-m/ACS-Project/README.md

 # ACS-Project

-In this project we will deploy a Dev environment with auto scaling and load balancing features.
+In this project we will deploy different environments auch as dev, prod and staging with auto scaling and load balancing features.
 Follow the steps in the README file.

 1. Create a S3 bucket to load images